 5. Showcase your commitment to accessibility

-Opt to list your certified building or site on the RHFAC Registry, which is hosted by CSA Group.
-You can also choose to purchase an accessibility label or plaque to promote your location’s accessibility.
+Opt to list your certified site on the RHFAC Registry, which is hosted by CSA Group.
+You can also choose to purchase an accessibility label or plaque to promote your location’s accessibility, or download a free digital badge for your website.

 If you have a question about RHF’s accessibility rating and certification, please read our FAQ.